NCEAS/eml/docs/eml-semantic-annotations-primer.md

   - should have URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display.
 - It is recommended that the labels are populated by values from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.

+#### Example 1: Top-level resource annotation (dataset)

-In the following dataset annotation (Example 1), the *subject* of the semantic statement is the `dataset` element containing the `id` attribute value `"dataset-01"`.
+In the following dataset annotation, the *subject* of the semantic statement is the `dataset` element containing the `id` attribute value `"dataset-01"`.
 The *object property* of the statement is "http://purl.org/dc/elements/1.1/subject".
 Finally, the *object* (value) in the semantic statement is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the ENVO ontology (http://www.obofoundry.org/ontology/envo.html).

-Taken together, the semantic statement can be read as "the dataset with the id 'dataset-01' is about the subject grassland biome"
+Taken together, the semantic statement can be read as "the dataset with the id 'dataset-01' is about the subject grassland biome".

-* Example 1: Top-level resource annotation (dataset)

 ```xml
 <dataset id="dataset-01">